 Distinguishing Normal Shedding from Hair Loss

-Now, when might it be actual hair loss?
-If you can visibly notice your hair becoming thinner over time, you may be experiencing some sort of additional loss aside from standard shedding.
-This can either be a temporary hair loss, or more permanent form of hair loss.
+When might it be actual hair loss?
+If you can visibly notice your hair becoming thinner over time or balding spots, you may be experiencing some sort of additional loss aside from standard shedding.
+This can either be a temporary hair loss, or a more permanent form of hair loss.

 Temporary Hair Loss

 Not washing your hair properly can also lead to hair loss.
-If you are not thoroughly cleansing your scalp, it can lead to buildup that can block the follicle and inhibit hair growth.
+If you are not thoroughly cleansing your scalp, it can lead to build-up that can block the follicle and inhibit hair growth.
 Keeping your scalp clean, nourished, and free of buildup is extremely important to ensure healthy growth.
 Contrary to popular belief, it’s better to wash your hair more often than not, especially if you are prone to scalp or hair issues.
 As long as you are using gentle, nourishing products, no damage will arise from this.
 Feel free to cleanse every day should you feel it’s necessary, or every 1-2 days.
 We always recommend cleansing after a workout for the removal of sweat and dirt.

 Permanent Hair Loss